fastlane/fastlane/ToolsAndDebugging.md

 ### Verify the website works

-If _spaceship_ doesn’t work, it’s best to first find out if the actual website (Developer Portal or iTunes Connect) is currently working.
+If _spaceship_ doesn’t work, it’s best to first find out if the actual website (Developer Portal or App Store Connect) is currently working.
 Sometimes this might be a temporary server issue that gets resolved quickly.
 To gather information, make sure to check if other people are having the same issue on [GitHub](https://github.com/fastlane/fastlane/issues).
-If it is a server issue, it’s best to [file a radar](https://bugreport.apple.com/) or call the [iTunes Connect hotline](https://developer.apple.com/contact/phone/).
+If it is a server issue, it’s best to [file a radar](https://bugreport.apple.com/) or call the [App Store Connect hotline](https://developer.apple.com/contact/phone/).

 ### Setting up [Charles Web Proxy](https://www.charlesproxy.com/)